Are you still looking for a cake recipe for the Christmas or Advent season?

 The benefits of the ingredients for your intestinal health

-Buckwheat: buckwheat is gluten free and therefore also compatible with people with celiac disease or gluten allergy.
+Buckwheat: buckwheat is gluten free and therefore also compatible with people with celiac disease or gluten sensitivity.
 Buckwheat can also help lower bad cholesterol levels (LDL cholesterol) in the blood and only causes blood sugar levels to rise slowly after consumption.
 This way, cravings can be prevented.
 Buckwheat is a good one Source of fiber and rich in B vitamins , vitamin K , potassium , calcium , iron and Magnesium .
 (1)

 Almonds: The flavonoid contained in almonds Proanthocyanidin can stimulate fat cells to release insulin and thus lower blood sugar levels.
 Additionally contains almonds Antioxidants that can bind free radicals and at the same time support metabolism.
 They also minimize the risk of irritation to the digestive tract.
 In addition, almonds contain a lot Vitamin E and fiber .
 (2)